 Willow sat up in bed with a start.
 "Tara?"

 The room was empty.
 And too quiet without the sound of her lover's breathing.
 Willow even missed the sound of Amy rustling in her cage.
 She glanced at the alarm clock.
 It was still very early.
 Tara was probably on her way back.
-Except no, she had said she was going to pick up a new rat, Willow thought in confusion.
+Except no, she'd said she was going to pick up a new rat, Willow thought in confusion.
 She frowned.
 Where had Tara been planning to stay in between dropping Amy off and waiting for the pet stores to open?
 There were hours to go yet.
 Willow's frown deepened.
 Why hadn't this occurred to her before?
 Even now she was having a hard time thinking about it.

 She got out of bed and found the crystal ball that Giles had given Tara for her birthday.
 Bringing it back to the bed she sat and slowly cleared her thoughts of everything but her girlfriend.
 Willow stared at the ball, but it stayed perfectly clear, just as it always did.
 Damn thing never worked for her.